What can I make with courgettes is one of the most common questions I get every year!

 Other things you can make with courgettes:

-- Use a peeler to make ribbons and replace lasagne sheets to make a gluten free lasagne.
+- Use a peeler to make ribbons and replace lasagne sheets to make gluten-free lasagne.

 - Use a peeler to make ribbons with the courgette and a carrot to make a tasty side dish.
 Add a little salt, lemon zest and coriander to bring out the flavours.